yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/point-in-time-recovery.md

 {{< note title="Note on the history retention interval" >}}

-When configuring PITR, it is important to make sure the change history is continuous.
+When using PITR, it is important to have continuous change history.
 To make sure that's the case, it is recommended that the history retention interval is slightly larger than the interval between snapshots.
 For example, if snapshots are taken daily (every 24 hours), the history retention interval should be set to 25 hours.
 This creates an overlap that guarantees continuity.

 {{< /note >}}